 Demand turn up

-The demand turn up service encourages large energy users and generators to either increase demand or reduce generation at times of high renewable output and low national demand.
+The demand turn up (DTU) service encourages large energy users and generators to either increase demand or reduce generation at times of high renewable output and low national demand.
 This typically occurs overnight and during weekend afternoons in the summer.
 Find out about routes to market as a provider.

 The entry threshold for participation is 1 MW.
 This can be aggregated from sites 0.1 MW and larger.